 Nélson de Jesus Silva was born 7 October 1973 better known simply as Dida.
-He is a Brazilian former footballer who played as goalkeeper
+He is a Brazilian former footballer who played as goalkeeper.

 He first rose to prominence in Brazilian club football in the 1990s with Vitória, Cruzeiro EC and SC Corinthians, where he gained a reputation as a penalty-saving specialist.
 However, Dida is probably best remembered for his successful and often tumultuous ten-year stint with Italian Serie A club AC Milan from 2000 to 2010.
 During his tenure with the Rossoneri, he became equally known for mistakes as well as excellent gameplay, from a notorious error during a UEFA Champions League match against Leeds United in September 2000, to suffering a lengthy decline in form after being hit with a lit flare in a Champions League quarter-final match against crosstown rival Inter Milan in April 2005, and being assaulted by an opposing fan during an October 2007 match with Celtic.